-- 3. generic decoder / generic encoder (with the possibility to use a generic decoder with a specific encoder, and vice-versa) - 4. generic transcoder path to the original file to transcode
+- 3. generic decoder / generic encoder (with the possibility to use a generic decoder with a specific encoder, and vice-versa) - 4. generic transcoder

 All the variables should be set to the command-line used to run the converter program.
 The command-lines can include the following fields: